STINSON “RELIANT”€

 Key Takeaways:

-• Later models, starting with the SR-8, increased seating capacity to five and offered various powerful engine options, including Lycoming, Pratt & Whitney, and Wright Whirlwind engines.
+• Later models, like the SR-8, introduced a five-seat configuration, while the SR-9 and SR-10 offered various powerful engine options, including Lycoming, Pratt & Whitney, and Wright Whirlwind.

-• The Stinson Aircraft Co. was acquired by Vultee Aircraft in 1940, leading to the Reliant continuing production as the V-77, with approximately 500 units completed.
+• Production of the Reliant continued after Stinson Aircraft Co. was acquired by Vultee Aircraft in 1940, with the aircraft being redesignated as the V-77, and approximately 500 units were completed under this designation.

 See a mistake?
 Contact us.